CS161/cs-161-s21-problem-sets-jz-lu/psets/pset1answers.md

 bapg pgmap[MEMSIZE_PHYSICAL/PAGESIZE]
 ```
 The root block is the original block that has no buddy.
 To intialize, we walk through each range in `physical_ranges`.
-We iteratively compute the largest block of size `2**ord` that fits in the range, and set the relevant
+We iteratively compute the largest block of size `2**ord` that fits in the range, and set the relevant metadata.
+Allocating is done by walking through the lowest-order nonempty free list and breaking down blocks if needed, and freeing is done by computing buddy address, checking if free, and if so adjoining the blocks and repeating until no free buiddy is found, at which time the block is pushed onto the relevant free list.

+*Note*: the buddy allocator revealed an additional 4 pages of memory being allocated by the kernel that are not marked.
+A backtrace showed that an allocation in `ahcistate::find()` was made in `kernel_start()`, which has initially been returned a `nullptr` by the driver `kalloc`ator due to allocation being larger than a page.
+We marked these in `memviewer::refresh()` so again no pages are left unmarked.

 Grading notes
 -------------
+**Part F**: for some reason the assertion failure error message appears behind the kernel, but the canary is still working---check `log.txt`.